 While on this page, move to the Manage “Enroll to Content” Settings to configure the manager enrollment rules from the My Team page.
 Depending on the selected option:

-– Managers may not be allowed to enroll their subordinates to course, since the Enroll to Content option will not be available to them.
+– Managers may not be allowed to enroll their subordinates to course since the Enroll to Content option will not be available to them.

 – Managers may be allowed to enroll their subordinates to any free course and learning plan available in the domain (and related subdomains) they are assigned to.

-– Managers may be allowed to enroll their subordinates to the free courses and learning plans available in the catalogs selected in the text area.
+– Managers may be allowed to enroll their subordinates in the free courses and learning plans available in the catalogs selected in the text area.
 It is possible to include more than one catalog in the list.

 Please remember that managers are allowed to enroll their subordinates only to FREE courses and learning plans.